saulshanabrook/django-externaltestserver/README.md

 EXTERNAL_TEST_SERVER = os.environ.get('EXTERNAL_TEST_SERVER', None)
 ```

-And that your tests are inheriting from `externaltestserver.ExternalLiveServerTestCase`
+And make sure we are  `externaltestserver.ExternalLiveServerTestCase`
 and accesing the right selenium server:

 ```python